PMunch/futhark/README.md

 defined by adding `renameCallback <procedure name>` to your `importc` block.
 The signature of the callback is:
 ```
-proc(name: string, kind: string, partof = ""): string
+proc(name: string, kind: string, partof: string, overloading: var bool): string
 ```
 where `name` is the original name as present in the C code, `kind` is the kind of the identifier such as "enum", "proc", "arg", "field", etc. The argument `partof` is only used for field names in a structure.

-Please note that in order to avoid name collisions the normal anti-collision transformations are done after the rename callback.
+In order to avoid name collisions the normal anti-collision transformations are done after the rename callback.
+And if not disabled the resulting checks would also have declaration guards preventing overloading.
+To circumvent this you can set `overloading = true` in your `renameCallback` on a per-identifier level to allow for example functions to overload each other or other pre-existing identifiers.

 ### Øpir callbacks
 In case you face issues that aren't easily solveable there is one last option